Saturday, April 20, 2024

 10. Monit – Linux Process and Services Monitoring

-What’s more?
-You can monitor services like MySQL, FTP, Mail, Apache, ProFTP, SSH, Nginx, etc., with ease; not just that, but also get a clear overview of the data either through your command line or the default web interface.
+Its monitoring services support MySQL, FTP, Mail, Apache, ProFTP, SSH, Nginx, and more.
+You can see the data either from a command line or via its default web interface.

 Linux Network Monitoring Tools